 Kayaking at Halong Bay

-The price of Li River cruises ranges from RMB 350 (USD56) for an ordinary cruise (no English speaking guide and only box lunch) to RMB 450 (USD72) for a luxury ride (with English speaking guide and better buffet lunch, and more comfortable seats).
-The price of Halong Bay cruise (most with English-speaking guide onboard, including meals and accomodations) varies from boat to boat, ranging from just dozens of dollars per person to USD200 and up per person, depending on your choice of duration and boats.
+The price of Li River cruises ranges from RMB 350 (USD56) for an ordinary cruise (no English-speaking guide and only box lunch) to RMB 450 (USD72) for a luxury ride (with English speaking guide and better buffet lunch, and a more comfortable seats).
+The price of the Halong Bay cruise (most with an English-speaking guide on board, including meals and accommodation) varies from boat to boat, ranging from just dozens of dollars per person to USD200 and up per person, depending on your choice of duration and boat.
 It can be cheaper or more expensive than a Li River cruise.

 No one can actually make a fair comparison between the two types of cruises, because they offer totally different experiences.
 I’ve done both and enjoyed both.

-If there are any questions you'd like to ask me about Halong Bay cruise or Li River cruise, feel free to contact me via email@example.com.
-I’ll be glad to answer all your questions.
+If there are any questions you'd like to ask me about the Halong Bay cruise or Li River cruise, feel free to contact me via .
+I'll be glad to answer all your questions.